An editorial on a momentous event in my life, about ten years behind everyone else. From the Alamosa Valley Courier.

 I got a smartphone yesterday.

 I’m pretty thrilled with it.
-It feels like a big leap from the crummy little Chinese flip-phone I’ve been using – suddenly I no longer have to come back to the office to check email, find directions, or look up phone numbers.
+It feels like a big leap from the crummy little flip-phone I’ve been using – suddenly I no longer have to come back to the office to check email, find directions, or look up phone numbers.
 Heck, maybe I can start live updating during breaking news.
 Stay tuned.

 I remained a dumbphone diehard for so long because I get annoyed with smartphone culture: a nation of people staring at their phones, necks craned over, oblivious to the outside world.